NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsH.clean.rst

-As from v2.03 of Hotkey System II, if you use an upper case key$, then you will need to press the upper case character, compare where you use a lower case key$, which will recognise both the uppper and lower case character (if the upper case character has not been assigned to another hotkey).
+As from v2.03 of Hotkey System II, if you use an upper case key$, then you will need to press the upper case character, compare where you use a lower case key$, which will recognise both the upper and lower case character (if the upper case character has not been assigned to another hotkey).